huggingface/datablations/README.md

 For the muP ablation in the Appendix we use the script at `training_scripts/mup.py`.
 It contains setup instructions.

+## Parametric Fit

+We fit our formula and the C4 scaling coefficients using the code at `utils/parametric_fit.ipynb` equivalent to [this colab](https://colab.research.google.com/drive/1tYIfsmOMoz4dZ_JiVp998vZiMhRqSQrf?usp=sharing).

 ## Downstream Evaluation

 ### Rank Eval / Accuracy